island-is/handbook/README.md

 # Digital Iceland Handbook

-This GitHub organisation is the center of development for digital government services on `island.is`.
+This GitHub organization is the center of development for digital government services on `island.is`.
 It is managed by the [Digital Iceland] department inside the [Ministry of Finance and Economic Affairs].